BeileiCui/MS-TFAL/README.md

 # Multi-Scale Temporal Feature Affinity Learning (MS-TFAL)

 ## Introduction
-* This is the implementation for our MSTFAL.
+* This is the implementation for our MS-TFAL.

 ## Usage